Lehigh Valley was forged from steel, and its natural resources were a gravitational force that lured immigrants to its industries.

 Boasting a collection of more than 17,000 works spanning 2,000 years of cultural heritage, the Allentown Art Museum is a true gem within Lehigh Valley.
 In addition to the permanent collection, the museum showcases visiting exhibits which have included the works of Robert Indiana, Toulouse- Lautrec, and more.
 The museum also offers a variety of community programs and school visits throughout the year.
 With a focus on contemporary arts and crafts, the Connexions Gallery in downtown Easton hosts work of both local and regionally-based artists, musical performances, poetry readings, and workshops.
 Tucked along Main Street in Bethlehem, the Bethlehem House Contemporary Gallery provides a unique setting for both local and national artists to showcase work including photography, furniture, sculptures, and more.
 Located at the SILK property in Easton, Brick + Mortar is more than an art gallery.
 The space focuses on exhibiting and supporting mid-career and emerging artists working in all media and even offers studio spaces for artists at work.

 The dynamic setting of the Banana Factory offers you the chance to explore new mediums including pottery, jewelry making, glassblowing, digital arts, and more with programming for children, teens, and adults.
 The facility is also home to nearly 30 resident artists that work and showcase pieces within studio spaces.
 The visual arts team also supports creative programming at festivals such as Musikfest® and Oktoberfest.
-Located in downtown Allentown, the Baum School of Art has been a mainstay in the community for more than 90 years.
+Located in downtown Allentown, the Baum School Of Art has been a mainstay in the community for more than 90 years.
 The school serves nearly 5,000 students annually in art, design, and fashion, celebrating diversity within its community.
 The venue features two galleries that showcase rotating exhibits, both open to the public for viewing.
 Whether you’re looking to create your own piece of hot glass artwork or are looking to purchase a gift created by one of their professional glassblowers, the Warner Art Glass Center is a must-see.
 As one of the world’s leading art glass suppliers, the Warner Art Glass Center has been serving glass artisans for over 30 years.